Updated: Nov 14, 2022

 Should South Korea make it out of Group H they would face either Brazil, Serbia, Switzerland, or Cameroon.

-Should it be one of the latter three South Korea may fancy their chances and odds of 15/2 (+750) suggest that a quarter-final appearance is very much possible.
+Should it be one of the latter three South Korea may fancy their chances, but odds of 14/1 (+1400), original odds: 15/2 (+750) – suggest that a quarter-final appearance is somewhat improbable.

 How To Bet On South Korean Team In Qatar